Volvo XC90 Review 2024

 Unlike in many rivals, even the seats in the third row (which are standard across the board) have enough space for an average-sized adult, but if you’re six foot or more, you’ll definitely want to shotgun one of the pews further forward.
 It’s also worth noting that you even get seven seats with the plug-in hybrid version of the Volvo XC90.
 With the equivalent versions of most rivals -the Audi Q7 for example - the rearmost row has to be deleted to make way for the batteries.

-Even with all seven seats in place, there’s enough boot space for a weekly shop, and if you drop the third row, the boot becomes absolutely massive, meaning pushchairs, golf clubs and suitcases can be carried with ease.
+Even with all seven seats in place, there’s enough boot space for a weekly shop (a small hatch-rivalling 302 litres), and if you drop the third row, the boot becomes absolutely massive.
+With an official capacity of 680 litres (640 litres for the T8 plug-in hybrid), the XC90 can easily swallow pushchairs, golf clubs and suitcases.
 Turn your XC90 into a two-seater, and the cargo space on offer puts many vans to shame.
 What’s more, because all the seats easily fold flush into the floor, the load area you get is perfectly level.

 The Volvo XC90 measures 1771mm in height, 4953mm in length and 2008mm in width (2140mm including door mirrors).